samdimek/samdimek/README.md

 > 01001000 01100101 01101100 01101100 01101111 World!
 ##### Who am I?

-#### Tis' delashoo, a random tinkerer && Ethereum aficionado with 3 years of experience wit web3 technologies
+#### Tis' Cyber Sam, a random tinkerer && Ethereum aficionado with 3 years of experience wit web3 technologies
 | :-: |

 I am in love with decentralized technologies and always find a workaround for problems by building decentralized solutions.